 MP for Mid Norfolk

-George Freeman is a Conservative MP for Mid Norfolk, first elected in 2010.
-He has held ministerial roles across science, business, energy, transport and health, and, since 2024, sits on the Science, Innovation and Technology Committee.
+George Freeman is the Conservative MP for Mid Norfolk, first elected in 2010.
+He has held a number of ministerial roles in departments including Health, Business, Energy and Industrial Strategy, and Transport, and since October 2024 serves on the Science, Innovation and Technology Committee, reflecting his long involvement in science and technology policy.

-He has 29 declared financial interests, including ongoing paid employment and other earnings, ad hoc payments, and visits outside the UK; there is also one shareholding and one gift/benefit from UK sources.
+Declares 29 financial interests, including ongoing paid employment and earnings, ad hoc payments, visits outside the UK, plus one shareholding and one UK-sourced gift/benefit.

 Generated 21 February 2026